Spreading Freedom the Rough Way – War (1955-2005)

-War is eternal – preparatory chants and goosing fighting rhythms are deeply rooted in most cultures.
-With the changed quality of war since the 20th century, however, its accompanying aspects have changed.
+War is eternal – preparatory chants and rousing battle rhythms are deeply rooted in most cultures.
+However, with the changing nature of warfare since the 20th century, its accompanying aspects have also changed.

-45 minutes of artists reflecting war’s presence in the media, traumatic experiences, the home front, and the utopia of world peace – with Ami Shavit, The Android Sisters, K Foundation, The Tape-beatles and others.
+45 minutes with artists who reflect on the presence of war in the media, their traumatic experiences, the home front and the utopia of world peace – with Ami Shavit, The Android Sisters, K Foundation, The Tape-beatles and others.

 Featured cover art: Sun Ra – Nuclear War